DevExpress/dotnet-eud/dashboard-for-desktop/articles/dashboard-designer/providing-data/binding-to-federated-data-source.md

    When you are finished, click **OK**.

-5. The [Data Source Browser](../ui-elements/data-source-browser.md) displays the newly created Federation Data Source.
+5. The [Data Source Browser](../ui-elements/data-source-browser.md) displays the newly created Federated Data Source.

    The image below displays a new _Federation Data Source 1_ with a joined _SQlite Orders_ query.